eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ECA approaches the bootstrapping problem as a cryptographic challenge based on verifiable proof of factor possession, independent of location.

-> **Integration with Existing Frameworks:** ECA design focus was to complement, not replace, existing identity and attestation frameworks.
-For detailed exploration of how ECA integrates with ACME, BRSKI, SPIFFE/SPIRE, and other systems, see [I-D.eca-impl] Section 4 "Integration with Existing Frameworks".
+> **Working with Existing Frameworks:** ECA design focus was to complement, not replace, existing identity and attestation frameworks.
+For detailed exploration of how ECA integrates with ACME, BRSKI, SPIFFE/SPIRE, and other systems, see [](#integration-with-existing-frameworks).

 # Conventions and Definitions {#conventions-and-definitions}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-Boot Factor (BF)
-: An exposure-tolerant, high-entropy value (≥128 bits) provisioned during instance creation.
+**Boot Factor (BF):** An exposure-tolerant, high-entropy value (≥128 bits) provisioned during instance creation.
 The `BF` value acts as a public challenge token; the protocol security is maintained even if `BF` may be exposed in logs or metadata.

-Instance Factor (IF)
-: A per-instance secret value, known only to the Attester and the Verifier, that is never transmitted over the public channel.
+**Instance Factor (IF):** A per-instance secret value, known only to the Attester and the Verifier, that is never transmitted over the public channel.
 The Attester must prove possession of the `IF` in conjunction with the `BF` to authenticate.
 It may be hardware-derived, orchestrator-provided, or artifact-based.
-For concrete patterns and implementation guidance, see [I-D.eca-impl] Section 2.
+For concrete patterns and implementation guidance, see [](#instance-factor-patterns-ifp).

-Validator Factor (VF)
-: A confidential value generated and released by the Verifier only after successful initial authentication of `BF`+`IF` possession. **The VF MUST be bound to the IF** (e.g., `VF = SHA-256(seed || IF)`).
-This binding ensures `VF` secrecy against network attackers, as noted in the formal model (see Appendix A.1).
+**Validator Factor (VF):** A confidential value generated and released by the Verifier only after successful initial authentication of `BF`+`IF` possession. **The VF MUST be bound to the IF** (e.g., `VF = SHA-256(seed || IF)`).
+This binding ensures `VF` secrecy against network attackers, as noted in the formal model (see [](#core-security-properties-baseline-model)).

-Joint Possession
-: The cryptographic property where security derives from proving knowledge of multiple factors (`BF`+`VF`) rather than secrecy of individual components.
+**Joint Possession:** The cryptographic property where security derives from proving knowledge of multiple factors (`BF`+`VF`) rather than secrecy of individual components.

-Integrity Hash Beacon (IHB)
-: A SHA-256 binding of `BF` to `IF` that enables exposure-tolerant authentication while preventing pre-computation attacks.
+**Integrity Hash Beacon (IHB):** A SHA-256 binding of `BF` to `IF` that enables exposure-tolerant authentication while preventing pre-computation attacks.

-Instance Factor Pattern (IFP)
-: The set of defined methods for sourcing the secret value for Instance Factor (`IF`).
+**Instance Factor Pattern (IFP):** The set of defined methods for sourcing the secret value for Instance Factor (`IF`).
 Three patterns are defined: hardware-rooted (Pattern A), orchestrator-provisioned (Pattern B), and artifact-based (Pattern C).
-For detailed specifications, see [I-D.eca-impl] Section 2.
+For detailed specifications, see [](#instance-factor-patterns-ifp).

-Entity Attestation Token (EAT)
-: A standardized token format [@RFC9711] used to convey attestation evidence in a cryptographically verifiable form.
+**Entity Attestation Token (EAT):** A standardized token format [@!RFC9711] used to convey attestation evidence in a cryptographically verifiable form.

-Exchange Identifier (eca_uuid)
-: A unique identifier for each attestation lifecycle instance, used to construct artifact repository paths and prevent replay attacks.
+**Exchange Identifier (eca_uuid):** A unique identifier for each attestation lifecycle instance, used to construct artifact repository paths and prevent replay attacks.

-Artifact Repository
-: A simple, addressable store (e.g., a web server, an object store) where peers can publish and retrieve cryptographic artifacts.
+**Artifact Repository:** A simple, addressable store (e.g., a web server, an object store) where peers can publish and retrieve cryptographic artifacts.

-Attestation Ceremony ("ceremony")
-: The RATS architecture [@RFC9334] refers to the exchange between participants as "attestation procedures."
+**Attestation Ceremony ("ceremony"):** The RATS architecture [@!RFC9334] refers to the exchange between participants as "attestation procedures."
 This document uses "Attestation Ceremony" (or "ceremony") synonymously to describe the complete, multi-phase sequence of cryptographic exchanges required for an attestation.
 The term "ceremony" is used conventionally throughout this specification.

+# Instance Factor Patterns (IFP) {#instance-factor-patterns-ifp}

+ECA supports full integration with hardware roots of trust (HRoT) where available, and such integration is RECOMMENDED.
+ECA does not replace the need for HRoTs where the threat model must assume a compromised service provider, hypervisor or related platform risks.

+The choice of IFP pattern determines the source of the `IF` and the strength of the resulting security guarantee.
+The security of the ECA protocol's initial phase depends on the Attester proving possession of this secret `IF`, which is bound to the public **Boot Factor (`BF`)**.

+The three defined patterns are:

+**IFP Pattern A (Hardware-Rooted):** The `IF` is a secret value derived from a hardware root of trust (HRoT), such as a vTPM or TEE.
+This pattern provides the highest level of security, as it can mitigate threats from a compromised provider.

+**IFP Pattern B (Orchestrator-Provisioned):** The `IF` is a secret provided by a trusted orchestrator through a secure channel, like instance metadata.
+This approach protects against network attackers but assumes the infrastructure provider is trusted.

+* **IFP Pattern C (Artifact-Based):** The `IF` is the entire content of a larger provisioned file (e.g., an `authorized_keys` file) that also contains the `BF`.
+This pattern is designed to address Trust-on-First-Use (TOFU) vulnerabilities in constrained environments.

+## Minimal Deployment and Trust Chain Sketch (Pattern C) {#minimal-deployment-and-trust-chain-sketch-pattern-c}

+This section illustrates how ECA can be used even at a small, human-driven scale—such as by an individual developer—to provide cryptographic assurance for ephemeral instances without requiring complex infrastructure or hardware roots of trust, using `IFP Pattern C`.
+For security considerations with this pattern, see [](#impersonation-risk).

+In this sketch, the Instance Factor (IF) is an artifact-based secret such as the full content of an injected file containing the Boot Factor (BF).
+Mapped to RATS architecture roles, the laptop is the `Verifier`, the VM is the `Attester` and the individual developer acts effectively as the `Relying Party` (RP).

+1. Developer trusts their local ECA toolchain CLI for `BF` generation
+2. Developer trusts Service Provider to correctly inject `BF`/`SSH public key`
+3. Developer trusts their laptop to keep `VF` confidential
+4. VM proves possession of `BF`+`IF` to receive `VF`
+5. VM proves possession of `BF`+`VF` to complete attestation
+6. Developer has acceptable assurance to connect directly with VM

+> Implementation note: Preliminary tests with a prototype CLI toolchain suggest a total attestation latency of approx. 1.5 seconds—from VM liveliness to actionable results.
+See [](#implementation-status) for further implementation details.

 # Core Design Principles {#core-design-principles}

-**Exposure Tolerance**: Protocol security is maintained even if the Boot Factor becomes public.
+**Exposure Tolerance:** Protocol security is maintained even if the Boot Factor becomes public.
 This reduces the operational burden of protecting bootstrap secrets in logs, configuration systems, or during provisioning.

-**Deterministic Identity**: All cryptographic keys are derived deterministically from high-entropy factors, ensuring repeatable identity generation without dependence on potentially weak runtime entropy sources.
+**Deterministic Identity:** All cryptographic keys are derived deterministically from high-entropy factors, ensuring repeatable identity generation without dependence on potentially weak runtime entropy sources.

-**Transport Agnostic**: The protocol's security is derived from the cryptographic content of exchanged artifacts, not the properties of the transport layer.
+**Transport Agnostic:** The protocol's security is derived from the cryptographic content of exchanged artifacts, not the properties of the transport layer.
 This allows flexible deployment over any simple retrieval mechanism.

-**Relationship to Static Artifact Exchange (SAE):** While ECA is a transport-agnostic protocol, the Static Artifact Exchange (SAE) [I-D.sae-protocol] is the recommended transport mechanism.
+**Relationship to Static Artifact Exchange (SAE):** While ECA is a transport-agnostic protocol, the Static Artifact Exchange (SAE) [@I-D.ritz-sae] is the recommended transport mechanism.
 SAE's static, pull-only model is intentionally minimal to reduce the overall attack surface.
 This approach reducing common attack surfaces like injection and parser vulnerabilities.
-By relying on SAE, it re-inforces ECA's proof-driven design that relies solely from the cryptographic content of the exchanged artifacts to achieve its security goals, while mitigating risks particularly regarding freshness guarantees (see Appendix A.2.2.).
+By relying on SAE, it re-inforces ECA's proof-driven design that relies solely from the cryptographic content of the exchanged artifacts to achieve its security goals, while mitigating risks particularly regarding freshness guarantees (see [](#verifier-key-compromise)).

 **Privileged Credential Vacuum:** The Attester begins its lifecycle with no privileged operational credentials (e.g., API keys, service tokens, or passwords).
 This operationalizes a "verify-then-trust" model, ensuring that trust is never assumed but must be cryptographically proven through successful attestation.
 Operational credentials are only delivered after a Relying Party (RP) appraises the Attestation Result (AR) from the Verifier and deems it acceptable.
-For post-attestation patterns including re-attestation and hierarchical trust, see [I-D.eca-impl] Section 3.
+For post-attestation patterns including re-attestation and hierarchical trust, see [](#post-attestation-patterns).

 ## Protocol Requirements (Normative) {#protocol-requirements-normative}

 This section defines abstract properties that MUST hold for any conforming implementation.
-Concrete algorithms and encodings are defined by profiles (see Section 8 "Profiles").
+Concrete algorithms and encodings are defined by profiles (see [](#sec-profiles)).

 1. **Accept-Once Ceremony**